-Horchata tea is a specialty blend of herbs that was created in Loja, Ecuador.
-It uses begonias, carnations, chamomile, fuschias, flax, lemongrass, mint, rose geraniums, and roses to create a rich blend of flavors that sooth and calm.
-Served hot or cold, Horchata tea is known as an herbal remedy with strong anti-oxidant qualities and is found at juice carts, especially in and around Loja.
+Horchata tea is a specialty blend of medicinal herbs that was created in the city of Loja, in the deep south of Ecuador.
+Unmistakable for it’s pink/purple color, Horchata combines begonia, carnation, chamomile, fuschia, flax, lemongrass, mint, rose geranium and roses to create a rich blend of flavors that sooth and calm.
+The result is a delightfully refreshing, light fruity infusion, with anti-inflammatory and cholesterol-reducing properties.
+Served hot or cold, Horchata tea is found at juice carts and restaurants across the sierra highlands, especially in and around Loja

 Colada de Avena con Naranjilla is an oatmeal and fruit drink found around the country.
 It’s normally served at breakfast and lunch.
 For kids, it’s also a staple of afternoon snacks - thick, healthy and richly filling.

 This colada drink is made with oats, water, cinnamon, brown sugar, and naranjilla fruit.
 There are other variations, some add milk, others use fruit like papaya or pineapple.
 You can even buy it ready made in supermarket cartons.

 Considered the national drink of ecuador, Aguardiente is certainly not for the faint hearted.
 This local fire-water is made from fermented sugar cane juice, and leaves an unmistakable burning sensation all the way down your throat and chest after a strong shot.
 So, why drink it?
 It’s cheap, very Ecuadorian, and sure does the job of kicking off many a fun night out.